 What is a Recurring Deposit?

 This is a version of a ‘term deposit’ offered by Indian banks.
-It allows the investors to credit a fixed amount into their Recurring Deposit account on a monthly basis, and earn interest at a rate that varies between 5.25% to 7.90% for a tenure of one year.
+It allows the investors to credit a fixed amount into their Recurring Deposit account on a monthly basis, and earn interest at a rate that varies between 5.25% and 7.90% for a tenure of one year.

-How does an RD work?
+How does Recurring Deposit work?

 It is important to remember that, once you start an RD account, the deposit amount and term cannot be altered.
 Additionally, there are no weekly or quarterly deposit payment options.